MicrosoftDocs/azure-docs/articles/storage/blobs/storage-semi-structured-search.md

 If you'd like to experiment and try a few more queries yourself, feel free to do so.
 Know that Logical operators (and, or, not) work as well as comparison operators (eq, ne, gt, lt, ge, le).
 String comparisons are case-sensitive.

-Be aware that `$filter` will only work with metadata that were marked filterable when creating your index.
+Be aware that `$filter` only works with metadata that were marked filterable when creating your index.

 ## Clean-up